irshadbhat/litcm/README.md

 This tool is used for language identification and transliteration of Indic-words in code-mixed data.

-The tool is meant for seven Indian languages; Hindi, Bengali, Kanadda, Tamil, Malayalam and Gujrati code mixed with English.
+The tool is meant for seven Indian languages; Hindi, Bengali, Kanadda, Tamil, Malayalam, Telegu and Gujrati code mixed with each other or with English.

-The input file should contain text in only two languages, English and any of the above mentioned Indian languages.
+The input file should contain text Roman script in any of the above eight languages.

-It is necessary to mention the Indian language used in the code-mixed data by passing an argument after the input file as shown below.
+It is not necessary to mention the languages used in the code-mixed data but if it is known that not all the languages are present in the code-mixed text then it is better to pass an argument to the script mentioning only those languages that are present in the code-mixed text as shown below in Usage section.
+Note that if none of the languages are passed, then by default the script assumes that all the above eight languages are present in the text, and predicts words accordingly.

 ## Requirements: